cmcummings/chat-app/README.md

 Users can log in and join a chatroom where they can chat with other users.
 Chatrooms are persistent.

-The website uses a Flask and MongoDB backend with Flask's templating engine to generate what the user sees.
+The website uses a Flask and MongoDB backend along with Flask's templating engine to generate what the web pages.

 ## Screenshots